FatmaSliti/React-Course-Demos/optimazation-techniques/README.md

 - ## Learning Goals

+A look behind the scenes of React (component re-renders / state ...)

 These demos demonstrates three important optimization techniques in React:

 1. **`useCallback`**: Learn how to optimize function references to prevent unnecessary re-renders and improve performance.